nitrodragon/cs-161/README.md

-# cs161
+# Intro to Computer Science I

-A to-be-massive folder for my Computer Science 161
+I'm sure that this repo will one day be enormous.